itc-wgtools/iTC_Paper_Update/Discussion_slides.md

 # Outstanding CCUF question ITC.03: - Response

-Addressed by the new cPP/SD initial approval on first use backed up by CCMB review process
+Addressed by the new cPP/SD initial approval on first use backed up by CCMB review process.

 # Outstanding CCUF question ITC.04: - 1